 Option B: The Infrastructure Route (FlipAEO)

-Instead of managing spreadsheets and manually tracking vector embeddings, you drop in your URL.
-The engine handles the competitive gap analysis, builds the 30-day topical map, runs live web research to ensure zero hallucinations, and scales the variations while its Critic Agent automatically weaves the semantic internal links.
+Eventually, manual execution breaks down.
+So, I turned my proven workflow into an automation engine.
+FlipAEO is the actual infrastructure running this playbook at scale.
+You drop in your URL, and the engine handles the competitive gap analysis, builds the 30-day map, runs live web research to prevent hallucinations, and scales the variations while automatically weaving the semantic internal links.